lincolncpp/grape2d/README.md

 ### Running

-To run any example code, first use the make command in their respective folder to build it
+To run any example code, first use the make command in the respective folder to build it
 ```
 make
 ```
-And then, run the generated file
+And then, execute the generated file

 ## Authors
 - **Fernando Lincoln** - [lincolncpp](https://github.com/lincolncpp)